Does Chalk Dust offer a free DVD Evaluation Sampler to explain how the programs work and to show video clips from every program?|

 recommendation of working odd-numbered problems does not necessarily mean you have to

-work ALL of the odd-numbered problems; 30-35 problems per section should suffice.
+work ALL of the odd-numbered problems; 25-30 problems per section should suffice.
 It's about learning concepts--not memorizing problems.
+With each program Chalk Dust provides recommended assignments for your student to work.

 3. Don't take all this too seriously.
 Develop a sense of humor about it if you can.
 As with